Viking Mergers’ Entrepreneur Endorsement Scholarship

 About Viking’s Entrepreneurial Story

 After selling his third business, serial entrepreneur Brad Offerdahl discovered a void in the professional M&A arena in Charlotte, NC.
-Brad teamed up with his son Jay and founded Viking Mergers and 20 years later.
-This father-son team still strives to secure the future of business owners in the Southeast by engaging their entrepreneurial spirit.
-Their company has managed over 500 business transactions – helping sellers with an exit strategy and helping buyers to acquire profitable, reputable businesses and realize the dream of entrepreneurship for themselves.
+Brad teamed up with his son Jay and founded Viking Mergers in 1996.
+This father-son team has strived to secure the future of business owners in the Southeast by engaging their entrepreneurial spirit and now has 10 offices located across the southeast.
+Their company has managed over 800 business transactions – helping sellers with an exit strategy and helping buyers to acquire profitable, reputable businesses and realize the dream of entrepreneurship for themselves.

 Scholarship Eligibility and Requirements

 Those applying need to be able to demonstrate an interest in entrepreneurship.
-Demonstration can include ANY OF THE FOLLOWING:
+The demonstration can include ANY OF THE FOLLOWING:

 - Majoring in business, entrepreneurship, or small business management